 One of the most famous remnants of the past is the Conference House, also known as Billop House.
 It is located on the southernmost point of New York State in Staten Island and was built around 1680.
 In 1776 English Lord Howe, John Adams and Benjamin Franklin met here to hold a peace conference.
-There are tours of the historic house offered and run through Friday to Sunday from 1Pm to 4PM in April–December.
+There are tours of the historic house offered and run through Friday to Sunday from 1 Pm to 4 PM in April–December.
 (Address: 7455 Hylan Blvd).

 A stroll through St. George and through St. Pauls Avenue/Stapleton Heights Historic District will take you to many other old historic homes of Staten Island.
 In order to explore the area, I recommend you to continue from the Ferry Terminal by bus.
-Click here for timetable and route network on Staten Island.
+Click here for a timetable and route network on Staten Island.

 South Beach in Staten Island

 It might not be Miami, but there’s a South Beach and it’s one of the best things to do in Staten Island.
-The 1.5 mile long wooden beach promenade is the fourth longest in the world.
+The 1.5-mile-long wooden beach promenade is the fourth-longest in the world.
 Here, you’ll have a beautiful view of the Verrazano-Narrows Bridge.
 On the beach promenade, picnic areas and other sports facilities are available for use.
-The beach section is really beautiful and absolutely worth it.
+The Staten Island beach section is really beautiful and absolutely worth it.

 Military History – Fort Wadsworth